nkinnan/esphome-pace-bms/README.md

   battery_chemistry: 0x4A # only if not 46
 ```

 If you had to guess which commandset like this, you can figure out if it is "truly" the 0x20 or 0x25 simply by seeing if pace_bms starts logging errors or returns good data.
 I suggest trying to read these two values first, since there is some overlap between the protocol versions for the analog and status values - so it may not be obvious at first if the data returned is wrong or not.
-If the BMS responds to either of these, you have probably picked the correct commandset value.
+If the BMS responds to either of these with something intelligible, you have probably picked the correct commandset value.

 ```yaml
 text_sensor: